onaio/fhir-tooling/README.md

 ```

 ### Validating your app configurations
-The tool supports some validations for the fhircore app configurations.
+The tool supports some validations for the FHIRCore app configurations.
 To validate you can run the command:
 ```console
 $ fct validate -c ~/path/to/composition_config_file.json -i ~/Workspace/fhir-resources/<project>/app_configs/
 ```
-The above will output a list of errors and warnings based on any rules that have been violated.
+The above will output a list of errors and warnings based on any configuration rules that have been violated.

 **Options**
 ```